leejjoon/pywcsgrid2/sources/users/overview.txt

 In essence, it provides a custom Axes class (derived from mpl's original Axes class) suitable for displaying fits images.
 Its main functionality is to draw ticks, ticklabels, and grids in an appropriate sky coordinates.
-You require pyfits and kapteyn package installed, in addition to matplotlib (you need to use svn version).
+A recent version of the matplotlib (> 0.99.0) is required which includes axes_grid toolkit.
+In addition to pyfits, you need either pywcs (from svn) or kapteyn package installed.
+See :ref:`installing` for more detailes.

 .. contents::
    :depth: 1